jimcrayne/OldNorseHub/README.md

 Old Norse Vowels (Reconstructed)
 ===============================

+        Note:

+        X-sampa-sim is a contrivance.
+It is useful for situations where it is convenient to use the  IBus x-sampa-ipa input method, even though you are typing letters from the Old  Norse Alphabet as opposed to IPA characters.

 Vowel | [IPA][1]  | Description                     | Example word                            | X-Sampa / X-Sampa-sim | [Vim][vim] Digraph
 ----- | ----      | ------------------------------- |:-----------------------------           | ----------------------|------
 á     | /aː/      |  as in english father           | ár ‘year’, [:sound:ást][ást] 'love'     |  a: /  _Ha            | a'